isabelgk/gen-rack/README.md

 # License

-Licensed under the terms of GPL-3.
+gen-rack is licensed under the terms of GPL-3.
+All `gen~` code is licensed as following the header text in the generated source code.